 The Return of Thematic Criticism

-How can we determine the theme of a given text?
-May the focus on form be the theme of a certain moment?
-Can the motif be understood as a formal category?
-What operations permit us to say that three or four texts constitute variants of the same theme?
-The contributors challenge the conventional dismissal of “merely” thematic approaches and offer the reader different ways of tackling the issue of what a piece of writing is “about.”
+How to determine the theme of a text—can a focus on form be the theme?
+Can the motif be a formal category?
+What operations permit us to say that texts are variants of the same theme?
+The contributors challenge the dismissal of “merely” thematic approaches and offer different ways to tackle the issue of what a piece of writing is “about.”

 Black Columbiad: Defining Moments in African American Literature and Culture